travisj/rachelloves.nyc/content/2022-01-16-first-blog-post.md

 ## more details

-here are some things i'm going to share with you
+here are some things i'm going to share with you:

 * 🏡 house stuff
 * ⚡️ energy stuff